 Eagle Hunters of Kyrgyzstan

-The western animal rights might consider eagle hunting as an unethical practice and even protest against this.
+Western animal rights might consider eagle hunting as an unethical practice and even protest against this.
 But it isn't the case with the hunters of Kyrgyzstan.
 They always believe in upholding their assessorial culture, which is of thousands of years.
-People around the globe might state that the hunters are poorly treating the eagles to hunt small preys.
+People around the globe might state that the hunters are poorly treating the eagles to hunt small prey.
 Well, even I thought the same before heading to the beautiful land of Kyrgyzstan.
 The Kyrgyz people are a Turkic ethnic group native to Central Asia.
 The necessities of Kyrgyz Eagle Hunters are just a healthy & strong horse, a faithful dog and a golden eagle.
 Moreover, this has been the case for many centuries.

 Well, the perspective is entirely different; I met two eagle hunters, also known as berkutchi, Salavat and Azamat.
 These brothers have changed my views on eagle hunters.
 They are very proud of their eagle and even raise the bird ever since it was a small chick.
 The eagle stays with them for about ten years, and then they release it back to the wild.